 If you are aged 55 years old or more and you own your home, you might be able to access a range of financial products to free up some money tied into it.
-This is known as equity release, and allows you to take the money as a lump sum or in smaller amounts.
+This is known as equity release and allows you to take the money as a lump sum or in smaller amounts.
+At Ascot Mortgages, you can speak to a specialist equity release broker to discuss whether this is the right option for you and the kind of products that are available.

 There are two main options available to you for equity release.
 Each has its pros and cons, and so it makes sense to research which option is best for you.

-The first option is a lifetime mortgage.
+The first option is a lifetime mortgage, sometimes known as an equity release mortgage.
 This is where you take out a mortgage secured against your home, but you are still the property owner.
 It’s fairly flexible in that you can put aside some of the property’s value as an inheritance for your loved ones.

 The second type of equity release is home reversion.
 This is where you agree to sell part or all of your home to the finance company.
-You can still live in your home, and you get a lump sum cash amount or a series of regular payments.
+You release equity from your house while still being able to live in it and you get a lump sum cash amount or a series of regular payments.

-You’re allowed to live rent-free in your home until you die.
-But, you must insure and maintain the property as normal.
+This kind of property equity release allows you to live rent-free in your home until you die.
+But you must insure and maintain the property as normal.
 At the end of the plan (i.e. when you pass away), your home will get sold and the equity release provider takes their percentage share of the property depending if you sold all or part of it to them.

 For instance, you may have agreed to ring-fence part of your home’s value for inheritance purposes.

 One of the reasons many people opt for lifetime mortgages is the flexible options on offer.
-These days, it’s possible to pay back the capital and interest as you would a regular mortgage.
+These days, it may be possible to pay back some or all of the capital and interest as you would a regular mortgage.
 In some cases, you can opt to only pay back the interest charged on the loan, decreasing the total amount owed.
+An equity release broker will be able to explain the different types of products available and the terms that come attached.

 If you are thinking of getting a lifetime mortgage, it’s worth bearing the following points in mind:

-When you take out a lifetime mortgage, your interest rates are either fixed or capped.
+When you take out a lifetime mortgage, your interest rates are either fixed, capped or variable.
 That applies to the duration of your loan.
+You can get an equity release with bad credit without having a higher interest rate attached.

 One of the most interesting features of a lifetime mortgage is that you don’t have to worry about negative equity.
 Let’s say that your property sells when you’re no longer living in it and there isn’t enough money to pay off the loan.
 The company financing the lifetime mortgage cannot request you or your ‘estate’ to pay any more money.